ncatlab/nlab-content/pages/5748.md

 The _Newlander-Nierenberg theorem_ states that an almost complex structure $J$ on a smooth manifold is integrable precisely if its [[Nijenhuis tensor]] vanishes, $N_J = 0$.

 ### Relation to $Spin^c$-structures

-Every alomost complex structure canonically induces a [[spin^c-structure]].
+Every almost complex structure canonically induces a [[spin^c-structure]].
 See there for more.

 ## References

 A discussion of deformations of complex structures is in

 * [[Domenico Fiorenza]], _[[domenicofiorenza:The periods map of a complex projective manifold.
 An oo-category perspective]]_

+The _[[moduli space]] of complex structures_ on a manifold is discussed for instance from page 175 on of

+* Yongbin Ruan, _Symplectic topology and complex surfaces_ in _Geometry and analysis on complex manifolds_ (1994)

 [[!redirects complex structures]]
 [[!redirects almost complex structure]]